Bansshe/Bansshe/README.md

 Hello!
 My name is Douglas Eduardo da Silva and I'm a technology enthusiast passionate about software development.

 - 🌱 I'm always learning and seeking new challenges.
-- 💼 Currently working as a SQA at 8Quali.
+- 💼 Currently working as SQA at 8Quali and Back-end at Ucke Technology.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/bansshe/" target="_blank"><img style="width: 20px;" src="https://cdn-icons-png.flaticon.com/512/179/179330.png" target="_blank"></a>